 8. Update WordPress URL’s if You Move Your Website to a New Domain (Optional)

 Follow this step only if you are looking to move your old website to a different domain name.
-Before proceeding to update WordPress URLs, make sure that the new domain is functional and correctly pointed to your new hosting platform.
+Before updating WordPress URLs, ensure that the new domain is functional and pointed to your new hosting platform.

 Follow the steps below to update domain URLs and replace old URLs with new URLs.